You'll find hundreds of waste disposal and recycling facilities for waterway users along our canals and rivers.

 Simpler recycling

-New 'Simpler Recycling' legislation comes into effect in England on 31 March 2025.
-It means most businesses will have to arrange separate collections for different types of waste.
-The biggest change is that food waste will need to be separated from general waste and other recyclables.
-So, all our customer service points with waste facilities for boaters will have to provide separate bins for:
+It means most businesses now have to arrange separate collections for different types of waste.
+The biggest change is that food waste has to be separated from general waste and other recyclables.
+So, all our customer service points with waste facilities for boaters will now have to provide separate bins for:

 Dry recyclables (paper, card, metal and plastics)